Lin1337/info/pages/index.md

 permalink: /
 ---

-# PROJECT NEGYA - HACKER-STYLE PERSONAL HOMEPAGE
+# PROJECT NEGYA - HACKER-STYLE PERSONAL HOMEPAGE not for dummies
-testando
 ##  Features
 * Highly customizable, content-oriented with The Matrix style
 * Eyesight-protection layout